University of Richmond: UR Downtown

-The institution also operates UR Downtown, a downtown campus of sorts occupying leased space within a larger building at 626 East Broad street.
+The institution also operates UR Downtown, a downtown campus of sorts occupying leased space within a larger building at 626 East Broad Street.
 Despite its small size, UR Downtown hosts the Richmond on Broad café (owned and operated by the institution), a mixed-purpose lower-level, art gallery spaces, offices, two classrooms, and a conference room.
 Located in the city's Arts District, UR Downtown also participates in the monthly art festival, First Fridays.
 Moreover, the space hosts multiple exhibits each year, often in collaboration with local organizations.
-The UR Downtown conference room is also home to an original 1956 sgraffito style mural by Hans E. Gassman, created for the bank that occupied the building in the past.
+The UR Downtown conference room is also home to an original 1956 sgraffito-style mural by Hans E. Gassman, created for the bank that occupied the building in the past.
 Other than art, UR Downtown serves as a VITA site, providing free tax assistance to low-income families.
 The spaces inside UR Downtown are made available to advocacy and non-profit organizations in need of meeting space.
 The Caricco Center for Pro Bono law service, the Richmond Families Initiative, and Partners in the Arts also operate out of UR Downtown.

+Safety

+The college is protected by the University of Richmond Police Department.
+University of Richmond Emergency Medical Services, a student-run subsidiary of the Richmond Ambulance Authority, responds alongside campus police to medical emergencies.

 Athletics

 The institution won its first national championship in 1982 when women's tennis won the AIAW national championship.
 The institution won its first NCAA national championship in any sport on December 19, 2008, when the Spiders football team defeated the Montana Grizzlies 24–7 in the NCAA Division I Football Championship (which is exclusively for teams in the Football Championship Subdivision, the second tier of NCAA Division I football).
 Richmond was ranked 23rd in men's basketball at one point during the 2009–10 season.
-During its 2010 season the Richmond Men's Cross Country team placed 24th at the NCAA Division I Cross Country Championships.
+During its 2010 season, the Richmond Men's Cross Country team placed 24th at the NCAA Division I Cross Country Championships.
+In the 2020-2021 Cross Country season, Richmond Men's Cross Country team became the first NCAA Division I program without any scholarships or an indoor or outdoor track team to win a conference title.
 The 2010-11 Richmond Spiders men's basketball team won the 2011 Atlantic 10 men's basketball tournament, earning the team a spot in the 2011 NCAA Men's Division I Basketball Tournament.
 The Spiders fell to Kansas in the Sweet Sixteen.